melhard/airbnb-clone-project/README.md

 - **Quality Assurance (QA) Tester**: Tests the application for bugs, usability issues, and ensures the software meets quality standards before release.

 - **Security Engineer**: Ensures the application is secure against threats by implementing security best practices and performing vulnerability assessments.
+ ##echnology Stack

+Django: A high-level Python web framework used for building the backend of the application, including RESTful APIs and business logic.

+PostgreSQL: An open-source relational database system used to store user data, listings, reservations, and other core entities.

+React: A JavaScript library for building dynamic user interfaces on the frontend.

+Tailwind CSS: A utility-first CSS framework used for designing responsive and modern user interfaces.

+Docker: A platform for containerizing the application to ensure consistency across development, testing, and production environments.